 Power packs or inserts are hoods that are hidden.
 They’re built into the cabinet above the cooktop for a custom approach to venting.
 There are many options available for inserts.
-It is recommended to so speak to Alturas HVAC contractors who are professionals in installing various types of range hoods.
+It is recommended to so speak to an HVAC contractor who is professional in installing various types of range hoods.
 They can help you determine which one would work best with your cabinets.

 Pro hoods are similar in appearance to undercabinet hoods but are larger, more professional-looking, and more powerful than a typical undercabinet model.
 These are specifically for people who cook a lot and prefer a bigger-looking hood.
-They can be ducted or nonducted and come in a variety of styles to cater to the exhaust choices of customers.
+They can be ducted or nonducted and come in various styles to cater to the exhaust choices of customers.